 Rotational Hitting 101

-As a kid, I loved the game of baseball, but I was never a great player.
+As a kid, I loved the game of baseball.
+However, I was never a great

 better than I was taught.
 As part of that effort, I have spent

 put this document together to serve as an introduction to, and

 describing, explaining, and teaching the

 In my experience, there are three major, and different, approaches

 Hitting are what most people are taught -- Extension Hitting